akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 " This evaluates to true"

 ```
-The unless macro is used to evaluaate the statement and perform the operations if the statement evalueates false.
+The unless macro is used to evaluate the statement and perform the operations if the statement evaluates to false.

 ```
 unless 2 == 4 do